-Luckily there are several ways to make this easier, with one of them being a caravan rearview camera which allows you to see what’s happening behind you quickly, so you don’t have to take risks or guess.
+Luckily there are several ways to make this easier, with one of them being a caravan rearview camera.
+These helpful devices allow you to see what’s happening behind you quickly, so you don’t have to take risks or guess.

-Like any kind of camera, there is a vast choice of options on the market with a range of features that make driving more straightforward.
-But all this choice can make it harder to decide so we’ve created this buying guide to show you the best caravan rearview camera.
+As with any camera, there is a vast number of options on the market with a range of features that make driving more straightforward.
+But which of them do you need?

 AUTO-VOX M1W Wireless Reversing Camera Kit